Dr. Paul R. Williams, President & Founder, Washington, DC

 Chiefs of Party

-Lauren C. Baillie, Chief of Party, Dar es Salaam, Tanzania
+Lauren C. Baillie, Counsel, Chief of Party, Kosovo

-Rachel Jordan Gottfried, Special Assistant to the President, Washington, DC
+Rachel Gottfried, Director of Operations & Special Assistant to the President, Washington, DC

-Ms. Gottfried is the Special Assistant to PILPG’s President, Dr. Paul Williams.
+Ms. Gottfried is Director of Operations and the Special Assistant to PILPG’s President, Dr. Paul Williams.
 She previously worked with the University of Virginia Alumni Association and Driven Technologies.

 Miya Nazzaro-Grampp, Development Director, Dallas, TX